 The collective aspect is twofold: first the proposal distribution allows large scale move on all the domain filled by the $N$ particles; then during the acceptance step, for a particle in $X$ and a proposal in $Y$ the acceptance ratio can be understood as a measure of discrepancy between the target ratio $\frac{\pi(Y)}{\pi(X)}$ and the observed ratio $\frac{K\star\hat{\mu}^N(Y)}{K\star\hat{\mu}^N(X)}$ between the (average) number of particles around $Y$ and the (average) number of particles around $X$.
 In the linear Metropolis-Hastings case with a symmetric random-walk kernel, the acceptance ratio only takes into account the target ratio.
 As a consequence, the acceptance probability of a proposal state depends not only on how ``good'' it is when looking at the values of $\pi$ but also on how many particles are (or are not) already around this proposal sate compared to the present state (and therefore on how accepting the proposal would improve the current global state of the system).

-\begin{rem}[Moderate interaction, part 1] When $\sigma\to0$ we obtain the degenerate proposal distribution $\Theta_\mu(\dd y|x)=\mu(\dd y)$ (which does not satisfy the assumption $\Theta(\dd y|x)\in\pdf_0(E)$ in general) It would not make sense to take this proposal distribution at the particle level.
-However, it makes sense to consider the case $\Theta_f(y|x)=~f(y)\dd y$ in the nonlinear kernel \eqref{eq:cmckernel} where $f\in\pdf_0(E)$.
-In Section \ref{sec:convergence} we will see that this degenerate proposal distribution still satisfies the assumptions of our convergence result and could lead to a better rate of convergence (see Remark \ref{rem:optimalrate}).
+\begin{rem}[Moderate interaction, part 1] When $\sigma\to0$ we obtain the degenerate proposal distribution $\Theta_\mu(\dd y|x)=\mu(\dd y)$ (which does not satisfy the assumption $\Theta_\mu(\dd y|x)\in\pdf_0(E)$ in general).
+It would not make sense to take this proposal distribution at the particle level in Theorem \ref{thm:pathwiseestimate}.
+However, it makes sense to consider the case $\Theta_\mu(y|x)=~\mu(y)\dd y$ in the nonlinear kernel \eqref{eq:cmckernel} where $\mu\in\pdf_0(E)$.
+This degenerate proposal distribution still satisfies the assumptions of Theorem \ref{thm:convergencenonlineardiscrete} and could lead to a better rate of convergence (see Remark \ref{rem:optimalrate}).
 It is thus worth mentioning that this degenerate proposal distribution can also be obtained as the many-particle limit of a system of particles under an additional \textit{moderate interaction} assumption \cite{Oelschl_ger_1985,jourdain1998propagation,diez2019propagation}.
-See Remark \ref{rem:moderateinteraction2} at the end of the proof of Theorem \ref{thm:poc} for additional details. \end{rem}
+See Remark~\ref{rem:moderateinteraction2} for additional details. \end{rem}